wbsg-uni-mannheim/PyDI/PyDI/wiki/Home.md

 Welcome to the PyDI Wiki
 ========================

-PyDI (Python Data Integration) is a lightweight, pandas‑first framework for end‑to‑end data integration inspired by WInte.r.
-It focuses on simple, composable components with stable, type‑hinted APIs, rich docstrings, and strong observability for reproducible runs.
+PyDI (Python Data Integration) is an end‑to‑end data integration framework for loading, profiling, matching, and fusing heterogeneous datasets.
+It combines traditional methods (rule‑based similarity, blocking, voting) with modern approaches (machine learning, deep‑learning embeddings, and LLM‑based extraction/matching), making it a practical testbed for evaluation and experimentation.
+Each component writes human‑readable artifacts and logs to `output/`, so results are understandable, shortcomings are visible, and improvements can be targeted with evidence.

 Principles
-- Simplicity over inheritance; small classes and functions
-- DataFrames first with native metadata in `df.attrs`/`Series.attrs`
+- Clear, composable components that can be used independently or as a pipeline
-- Deterministic behavior and stable signatures for easy tool use
+- Reproducible runs with provenance and artifact outputs for inspection
-- Observability by default: each step emits artifacts to `output/`
-- Modular adoption: use a single component or the whole pipeline

 End‑to‑End Flow
 1. Load data with provenance (IO)